FUNDAMENTALS OF PROGRAM EVALUATION Syllabus

-Familiarizes students in different types of program evaluation, including needs assessment, formative research, process evaluation, monitoring of outputs and outcomes, impact assessment, and cost analysis.
-Students gain practical experience through a series of exercises involving the design of a conceptual framework, development of indicators, analysis of computerized service statistics, and development of an evaluation plan to measure impact.
+Familiarizes students in different types of program evaluation, including formative research, process evaluations, monitoring of outputs and outcomes, impact assessment, and cost analysis.
+Students gain practical experience through a series of exercises involving the design of a project logic model, development of indicators, design of a process evaluation, and selection of a study design for an impact evaluation.
 Covers experimental, quasi-experimental, and non-experimental study designs, including the strengths and limitations of each.

 Methods of Assessment

 The student's grade will be based on 4 exercises.
 In the event that the student's final grade is borderline between two grades (e.g., an A and a B), class participation will favor the student's getting the higher grade.